 If you are only interested in opportunities for organ, please enquire separately by emailing Shannon at email@example.com.
 Most residencies require two musicians for the section, but sometimes we may ask more to attend (or occasionally we just have one).
 Detailed information about applying for NYO and the audition process can be found in the 'Join NYO 2021' section.

-The audition panel will consist of an NYO Keyboard Tutor and a member of the NYO management team.
+The audition panel consists of an NYO orchestral keyboard tutor and a member of the NYO management team.
 Sometimes additional members of NYO staff will join the panel.
 You will be introduced to everyone on the panel when you go in to your audition.
 They are friendly, welcoming and approachable and want you to have a positive experience with us.

 Your audition will consist of four elements:

 1. Performance of your chosen piece